jakewilliami/jakewilliami.web/_wip/2021-3-15-breadcrumbs-htb.md

 Please return home or contact helper if you think there is a mistake.
 ```

 If you click on `helper` you get to the webpage `http://breadcrumbs/portal/php/admins.php`.
-This page shows a table This means they surely have some database of users we can access!
+This page shows a table.
+This means they surely have some database of users we can access!

 Going back to the login portal, we can go to a signup link.
 We sign up and log in, and now we have access to the following site:
 ![_config.yml]({{ site.baseurl }}/images/breadcrumbs-portal-binary.png)